 Homes may have single-hung, double-hung, triple-hung, awning, and casement windows.
-Slider style windows are also permissable where appropriate to the chosen style (see style matrix on page 30).
 Square transom windows are allowed on Secondary Facades, and may be used in bedrooms, bathrooms, stairwells, etc. Arch windows shall be permitted where appropriate to the style.
-Please refer to the Architectural Style Matrix on page 30 for window recommendations by style.
+Please refer to the Architectural Style Matrix on pg 30 for window recommendations by style.
 Bay windows may encroach into front and rear yard as permitted by zoning and building codes.
 All windows shall be fully trimmed on the exterior with appropriate head, side, and sill details.
 Mitered joints are not permitted.

-WINDOW PROPORTIONS AND TRIM
+WINDOW PROPORTIONS

 Windows may be mulled together to achieve wider expanses of glass, but shall not exceed 12' in total width.
 Windows may have no muntins, a 2 over 2, 4 over 1, 4 over 4, 6 over 1, or 6 over 6 muntin pattern.
 True divided lites are preferred, simulated divided lites are acceptable, and removable muntins are prohibited.
-Wood and composite trim materials are permitted and foam trim is not allowed.